 Frequently Asked Questions

-It totally depends on you!
-I like to peel it, to get a smooth cucumber mixture, but if you do not mind the dark green peel in your drinks, you can blend them without peeling too.
+It depends on you!
+I like to peel it to get a smooth cucumber mixture, but if you do not mind the dark green peel in your drinks, you can blend them without peeling too.

-While chopping the cucumber, I always remove any large seeds (if there are any) and then chop them to make the juice.
+While chopping the cucumber, I always remove any large seeds (if any) and then chop them to make the juice.
 It gives a smooth texture to the cooler.

 I always prefer to use freshly squeezed lime juice in my drinks.
 The taste of freshly squeezed lime juice is unmatched.

-You can refrigerate this drink for up to a day in a glass jug.
+You can refrigerate this drink for up to a day in an airtight container.